NoelZeyn/NoelZeyn/README.md

 # Ahmad Akrom Kamaluddin
 ### Software Engineer & Data Analyst

 An Information Technology graduate from Universitas Brawijaya with a strong technical foundation in full-stack web development and data analytics.
-Experienced in building enterprise-grade applications, leading technical labs as a Teaching Assistant, and deploying AI-driven systems.
+Experienced in building enterprise-grade applications, leading technical labs as a Teaching Assistant.
 Recognized for an analytical approach to solving optimization problems and adaptability in cross-functional environments.

 ---